-

 Habitat

-Brackish marine water on lagoons and seaward reefs
+Brackish or marine water on lagoons and seaward reefs

 Physical Characteristics

-- An adult appears pink to orange in coloration.
+- Adults appear pink to orange in coloration.
 Its fins are either very light or transparent.
-A white stripe runs dorsally from its head to the caudal fin.
-A vertical stripe visually separates the head from the rest of its body.
+A white stripe runs dorsally from its head to the caudal fin and a vertical stripe visually separates the head from the rest of its body.

 - Mouth adapted with pharyngeal teeth and with a shape ideal for suction feeding.

-- Mucus on its flesh protects it from stings by host anemone.
+- The mucus on its flesh protects it from stings by host anemone.

 Animal Fact